alx741/vim-stylishask/README.md

 Haskell source file, but you can use the `:Stylishask` command at any time to format the current file.

+To apply *stylish-haskell* on a range, either write the range manually or visually select the desired code and then invoke `:Stylishask`.

 Use `:StylishaskEnable`, `:StylishaskDisable`, `:StylishaskToggle` to enable, disable, or toggle running `stylish-haskell` on save.